List of Twin Star Exorcists characters: Twelve Guardians

-The Twelve Guardians, literally meaning Heavenly Commanders, are a group of twelve elite exorcists stationed on Tsuchimikado Island, where Magano was first created, to prevent the Impurities from overrunning the mainland.
-Second only to Arima Tsuchimikado among the exorcists in power, each use one of the twelve familiars of Abe no Seimei and inherits a portion of his power through their use of his familiars.
-The twelve families that they come from are descended from the twelve original companions of Abe no Seimei.
-In the anime, they are not stationed in Tsuchimikado, and usually perform missions across the country in pairs.
+The Twelve Guardians, literally meaning "Heavenly Commanders", are a group of twelve elite exorcists stationed on Tsuchimikado Island, where Magano was first created, to prevent the Impurities from overrunning the mainland.
+Second only to Arima Tsuchimikado in power among the exorcists, each uses one of the twelve familiars of Abe no Seimei and inherits a portion of his power through that familiar.
+The twelve families from which they come are descended from the twelve original companions of Abe no Seimei.
+In the anime, they are not stationed on Tsuchimikado Island and usually perform missions across the country in pairs.